sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/sdk-javascript.md

 ### Returns

-Get results from this method by using a webhook or calling the Wait For method.
+Get results from this method by calling the Wait For method.
 For the schema for the results of a classification request , see [Classify document by type (sync)](https://docs.sensible.so/reference/classify-document-sync) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.